Before assuming that you aren't rich, understand what "rich" means

 Though many of those people are rich, I learned over the years that a high income and a relentless acquisition of expensive things don’t, in reality, make anyone rich.
 They might have a high income, but so many people who spend beyond their means couldn’t go three months without their high-paying jobs and still keep the majority of what they have.

-Pseudo affluence is a powerful effect, and it lulls many of us into a position where we believe we're rich because we earn lots of money, but live a lifestyle on the edge where our debts are high and we're a job-loss away from having to sell that Mercedes to pay rent.
+Pseudo affluence is a powerful effect, and it lulls a lot of us in the working world into a position where we believe we’re rich because we earn lots of money, but live a lifestyle on the edge where our debts are high and we’re a job-loss away from having to sell that Mercedes to pay rent.

 I think of this as being “object poor“.

-Object poor: A state of excess where the stuff (objects) in our lives represent a debt great enough to keep us working jobs for the expressed purpose of funding those objects.
+Object poor: A state of excess where the stuff (objects) in our lives represent a debt great enough to keep us working jobs for the expressed purpose of funding the monetary worth of those objects.

 What does rich mean?